 It made little sense for us to drive all the way south to see this ghost town, but the detour made for my biggest highlight in the country.

-My Christmas present to my dad was tickets to see Paul Weller play at the Royal Albert Hall, so I hopped on a plane to join him for an evening of wolfing down Franco Manca pizzas, drinking far too much wine, and rocking out to some great music.
+My Christmas present to my dad was tickets to see Paul Weller play at the Royal Albert Hall, so I joined him for an evening of wolfing down Franco Manca pizzas, drinking far too much wine, and rocking out to some great music.
 A particular highlight was Ronnie Wood and Kelly Jones joining in on a rendition of The Faces’ Ooh La La.

 And that was the month!